Personalized email marketing: What it is, benefits, strategies

 Email is an effective channel for introducing your audience to your product for the first time.
 Particularly in gaming, you don’t have the luxury to dive into multiple details through the in-app onboarding.
 Instead, an email allows for a more detailed overview of the game, the world, and the rules you are about to uncover.

-The initial onboarding email by Sea of Thieves cuts straight to the chase and introduces new players to the specifics of the game.
+The initial personalized welcome email by Sea of Thieves cuts straight to the chase and introduces new players to the specifics of the game.
 Personalization comes into play later on, as the user proceeds through the levels and interacts with the email selecting specific options.

 Personalized user onboarding email - Sea of Thieves examples